Alex-gikungu/CLI_project/README.md

 - **Testing**: The project includes a `seeds.py` file that can be used to populate the database with sample data for testing and initial setup.

+-**Relationship** :To access the db diagram which shows the relationship click the link [https://dbdiagram.io/d/64f63c5502bd1c4a5ef32011]

 ## Getting Started

 ### Installation